intel/rv-brs-test-suite/README.md

 ### Manual intervention tests
 Some SCT tests for the ACS require manual intervention or interaction.
-To run these tests, follow these steps.
+To run the tests, follow these steps.

 1. Move or copy the SCT logs into the result partition so they do not get overwritten.